patidarmanoj10/metronome-synth-public/docs/deployments.md

 2. After having `main` branch ready, create the deployment PR and follow the steps below (Click [here](./deployment-e2e-tests.md) for more details about steps below):

-   1. Run a forked node from a recent block
+   2.1.
+Run a forked node from a recent block

-   2. Run the E2E tests (just to ensure that's all good with the current chain state and test)
+   2.2.
+Run the E2E tests (just to ensure that's all good with the current chain state and test)

 3. Run the deployment script that's useful because:

    3.1.
 To see if it'll run without errors;

    3.2.
-Copy and share the deployment script output for pair review to see if the transactions made are actually the expected (e.g. a simple interface change can trigger several undesired upgrades).
+Copy and share the deployment script output for peer review to see if the transactions made are actually the expected (e.g. a simple interface change can trigger several undesired upgrades).

 4. Change the E2E tests to exercise the new changes (e.g. If it's a new token addition, create deposit or mint test case for it)

 5. Run the E2E test again (This round simulates the after-deployment state behavior and all tests must pass)

 6. After having the second E2E run pass and the deployment output approved, we're good to go

 7. Run deployment script, update releases file and push deployment json files to the PR